mnishiguchi/cpp_notebook/_notebook/classes.md

 ## The `this` implicit parameter

-- Using `this->` makes clear that a class member is being accessed.
+- Using `this->` makes clear that a class member is being accessed
 - Essential if a data member and parameter have the same identifier